pulumi/terraform-provider-google-beta/website/docs/r/dataproc_job_iam.html.markdown

 - - -

 * `project` - (Optional) The project in which the job belongs.
-If it is not provided, Terraform will use the provider default.
+If it is not provided, the provider will use a default.

 * `region` - (Optional) The region in which the job belongs.
-If it is not provided, Terraform will use the provider default.
+If it is not provided, the provider will use a default.

 ## Attributes Reference